marcoparello/CTF-Writeups/DownUnderCTF-2024/osint/Sounds-Nice.md

 Therefore, the answer to `What is the pin number on the wireless audio chipset for the I2C clock signal?` is 31.
 Now having answered all of the questions, I submitted `DUCTF{ATS2853_ETK51_9_31}` and solved the challenge.

-With the challenge solved, I had solved all of the OSINT challenges in this CTF, which is the first time I have ever done a clean sweep of challenges in a catagory:
+With the challenge solved, I had solved all of the OSINT challenges in this CTF, which is the first time I have ever completed all of the challenges in a category in a CTF:

 ![](../images/sounds-nice-part-23.png)